ryansukale/incrudable/README.md

 }
 ```

 But what if you want to use strings but dont like the names of the strings that are generated by default?
-Simple, you can provide custom actions hash in the configuration with the event names of your choice.
+Simple, you can provide a custom actions hash in the configuration with the event names of your choice.
+You just have to make sure those strings are unique within your application, just like you'd do if you werent using this library.

 ```js
 const resource = {